Nokota horse: History

 The Nokota horse developed in the southwestern corner of North Dakota, in the Little Missouri River Badlands.
-Feral horses were first encountered by ranchers in the 19th century, and horses from domestic herds mingled with the original feral herds.
+Feral horses were first encountered by ranchers in the 19th century, and horses from domestic herds mingled with the feral herds.
 Ranchers often crossbred local Indian ponies, Spanish horses from the southwest, and various draft, harness, Thoroughbred and stock horses to make hardy, useful ranch horses.
 Theodore Roosevelt, who ranched in the Little Missouri area between 1883 and 1886, wrote:

 In a great many —indeed in most— localities there are wild horses to be found, which, although invariably of domestic descent, being either themselves runaways from some ranch or Indian outfit, or else claiming such for their sires and dams, yet are quite as wild as the antelope on whose domain they have intruded.

 In 1884, the HT Ranch, located near Medora, North Dakota, bought 60 mares from a herd of 250 Native American-bred horses originally confiscated from the Lakota leader Sitting Bull and sold at Fort Buford, North Dakota in 1881.
-Some of these mares were bred to the Thoroughbred racing stallion Lexington, also owned by the HT Ranch.
+Some of these mares were bred to a Thoroughbred racing stallion, also owned by the HT Ranch.
+Ranch owner A.C.
+Huidekoper also bred Indian-bred mares with imported Percheron stallions to make offspring more marketable to draft horse buyers, which accounts for the high degree of Percheron blood in the Nokota breed today.

 By the early 20th century, the feral horse herds became the target of local ranchers looking to limit grazing competition for their livestock.
 Many horses were rounded up, and either used as ranch horses, sold for slaughter, or shot.
 From the 1930s through the 1950s, federal and state agencies worked with ranchers to remove horses from western North Dakota.
 However, when Theodore Roosevelt National Park was established in the 1940s, during construction, a few bands of horses were accidentally enclosed within the Park fence, and by 1960 these bands were the last remaining feral horses in North Dakota.
 Nonetheless, the park sought to eliminate these horses.
 The National Park Service was declared exempt from the Wild and Free-Roaming Horses and Burros Act of 1971 that covered free-roaming horses and burros on other federal lands.
 This allowed them to view the herds as nuisances and deal with them as such, including sending many to slaughter.